freesewing/freesewing/markdown/org/docs/patterns/shelly/options/bodyhem/en.md

 title: "Body hem"
 ---

-Sets the hem allowance of the hem along the bottom of the body of the shirt, as a percentage of the seam allowance.
+Sets the hem allowance of the hem along the bottom of the body of the shirt, as a multiple of the seam allowance.